Naturally speckled Lavender and Earl Grey tea macarons shaped like the Easter Bunny. Multi-colored macaron tutorial and free templates.

 - Sift icing sugar and meringue powder into a mixing bowl.

-- Add 1-2 tsp of water to the dry mixture and stir with a spatula to get the mixture going.
-If it's still lumpy, add another 1 tsp of water and stir again.
+- Add 1-2 teaspoon of water to the dry mixture and stir with a spatula to get the mixture going.
+If it's still lumpy, add another 1 teaspoon of water and stir again.

 - With the spray bottle, slowly spritz water onto the mixture until it reaches the proper consistency of a "15 second" icing.
 When a knife cuts through the icing, it will take 15 second for the cut to disappear.